-In response to these identified needs and challenges, the WIC and DOES have been working in conjunction with agency business engagement and job development staff to develop a unified business services plan.
-Led by the WIC, this plan would help streamline both outreach and services to area businesses in order to better meet their needs and provide comprehensive services.
+In response to these identified needs and challenges the WIC and DOES have been working in conjunction with agency business engagement and job development staff to develop a unified business services plan.
+This plan would help streamline both outreach and services to area businesses in order to better meet their needs and provide comprehensive services.
 Information gathered from employers on their hiring needs will be shared to ensure we are equipping residents with the training, education, and skills they need to be employable.
-As part of these efforts, job developers from across District agencies have been meeting to share information and increase collaboration on processes such as hiring events, and additional cross-training is planned.
+As part of these efforts, job developers from across District agencies have been meeting to share information on their processes and increase collaboration on processes such as hiring events, and additional cross-training is planned.
 Additionally, one of the Strategic DoingTM groups mentioned above focuses on streamlining business services and is working to create a collaborative space to share contact information for all District-wide employer account reps, job developers and success coaches.

-While the District is moving forward with efforts to better coordinate and enhance the quality of services to employers, significant capacity exists through current programming, including the following services administered through DDS/RSA, DHS, and DOES.
+While the District is moving forward with efforts to better coordinate and enhance the quality of services to employers, significant capacity exists through programming that is well connected to individuals enrolled in WIOA services and linked to DC American Job Centers and the DC Networks labor exchange database, including the following services administered through DOES and DDS.

-DDS/RSA's Business Relations Unit (BRU) was established to develop relationships with businesses throughout the Washington DC Metropolitan Area.
+RSA's Business Relations Unit (BRU) was established to develop relationships with businesses throughout the Washington DC Metropolitan Area.
 The BRU collaborates with businesses to educate them about RSA services and to identify their staffing needs for the purpose of gaining exposure and identifying employment opportunities for qualified RSA job seekers.